seattletimes/ed-funding/src/part7.md

   </div>
 </div>

-<div class="source">Data from the Office of Superintendent of Public Instruction and the Legislative Evaluation and Accountability Program (LEAP) Committee; inflation adjustment by LEAP</div>
+<div class="source">Data from the Office of Superintendent of Public Instruction and the Legislative Evaluation and Accountability Program (LEAP) Committee; inflation adjustment by LEAP using IPD, the Implicit Price Deflator for Personal Consumption</div>

 (One note about these numbers: The state doesn’t keep track of exactly how much is spent per pupil.
 Rather it keeps track of state general fund revenues, or how much money school districts receive from the state.
 The total state revenues per pupil are a good proxy for total state spending per pupil.)